A Software Tool Developed at Columbia Enhances Genetic Diagnoses

-A new high-throughput tool developed by scientists at Columbia University efficiently extracts information about the physical characteristics of a patient’s condition from electronic health records and automatically identifies associated candidate disease genes.
+A new tool developed by scientists at Columbia efficiently extracts data about the physical characteristics of a patient’s condition from electronic health records and automatically identifies genes associated with diseases.

 Even in the age of next-generation sequencing, the search for disease-causing genes is expensive and time-consuming.
 A new software tool developed by scientists at Columbia University, in collaboration with colleagues at the Mayo Clinic and the Children’s Hospital of Philadelphia, automates the generation of a list of candidate genes for a given condition, promising to improve accuracy and save time and money for genomic diagnoses.

-The tool, called the EHR-Phenolyzer, is a high-throughput system for extracting and analyzing data from in electronic health records (EHR) and correlating that information with genomic data to infer causal genes underlying diseases.
+The tool, called the EHR-Phenolyzer, is a high-throughput system for extracting data from electronic health records (EHR) and correlating that information with genomic data to infer causal genes that underly diseases.

 The researchers describe their work in “Deep Phenotyping on Electronic Health Records Facilitates Genetic Diagnosis by Clinical Exomes,” published online today in the American Journal of Human Genetics (AJHG).
 The paper will also appear in the July 5, 2018, print edition of the journal.